CITY OF VERGENNES

 DEVELOPMENT REVIEW BOARD

-MONDAY, JANUARY 8, 2018
+MONDAY, JULY 16, 2018

-Members Absent: None
+Members Absent: Jason Farrell

 Present: Zoning Administrator Mel Hawley

-The minutes to the regular meeting of December 4, 2017 were reviewed.
+The minutes to the regular meeting of May 21, 2018 were reviewed and corrected.
 Steve Rapoport moved to approve the minutes as corrected.
-The motion was seconded by Lowell Bertrand with all voting in favor.
+The motion was seconded by Jason Mullin with all voting in favor.
+The minutes to the meeting of June 18, 2918 were also reviewed and corrected.
+Tim Cook moved to approve the minutes as corrected.
+The motion was seconded by Brent Rakowski with all voting in favor.

 7. Other Business